unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 ![Co-design workshop](/assets/images/uploads/lcc-chargy-sketching-2x.jpg)

-_Using crazy eights to quickly come up with new ideas._
+<i>Using crazy eights to quickly come up with new ideas.</i>

 # Student stories

-_The main focus of the project was to give students an idea of the environment designers work in, and how to collaborate with other stakeholders.
-I’ll now pass over to the students themselves to describe their learnings._
+The main focus of the project was to give students an idea of the environment designers work in, and how to collaborate with other stakeholders.
+I’ll now pass over to the students themselves to describe their learnings.

-## _Jesse Lai_
+## Jesse Lai

 Halfway through the project, we were struggling with our direction, and we found that the traditional [double diamond](https://www.designcouncil.org.uk/news-opinion/design-process-what-double-diamond) wasn't matching our design process.
 So, we sought out helpful model from other sources.
 We found that the Double Diamond from Continuum innovation was perfect for us.
 So, we use that model to guide us step by step.